 Our king salmon catch rate is 5 to 50 times greater on the outer coast than on the inner coastal areas of Southeast Alaska.
 A very large portion of the king salmon caught in Southeast Alaska was destined to spawn in British Columbia, Washington, Oregon, and California.
 Most of the Alaska king salmon are caught in the ocean and not near the hatcheries or streams where they will spawn.
 The closer to the ocean that you are, the more king salmon you will catch!
-Ketchikan, Juneau, and Petersburg have terrible king salmon fishing compared to Sitka, Craig, or Pelican.
+Ketchikan, Juneau, and Petersburg have terrible king salmon fishing compared to Sitka, Craig, or Highliner Lodge.
 They are more than 100 miles from the ocean.
 The king salmon fishing has never been and will never be very good in those locations.

 Don't be distracted by the sheer volume of salmon caught in a particular port.
 It is NOT the overall catch that is critical; it is what YOU will catch.
-The catch per unit of effort (per angler day or per rod hour) is the only thing matters.
+The catch per unit of effort (per angler day or per rod hour) is the only thing that matters.

 What really counts?
 How many fish you catch per hour!